France–Israel relations: 2020s

-In a conference on 5 October 2024, Macron said that he had stopped the flow of French weaponry to Israel and encouraged other leaders to join his arms embargo.
+In a conference on 5 October 2024, Macron said that he had stopped the flow of French military aid to Israel during the Gaza war and encouraged other leaders to join his arms embargo.
 Netanyahu said that Macron's call was a disgrace.

 In November 2024, France argued that the International Criminal Court's (ICC) arrest warrants for Israeli leaders are not valid because Israel is not a member of the ICC.

-In May 2025, France, along with Britain and Canada, issued a joint statement condemning Israel's "egregious" actions in Gaza.
+In May 2025, France, along with the United Kingdom and Canada, issued a joint statement condemning Israel's "egregious" actions in Gaza.
 They warned of the possibility of "further concrete actions" if Israel continued its military offensive and failed to lift restrictions on humanitarian aid.

-Following Macron's decision to recognize the state of Palestine, Charles Kushner, the US Jewish ambassador to France, said Macron's commitment had exacerbated anti-Semitic incidents in France.
+Following Macron's decision to recognize the State of Palestine, Charles Kushner, the US ambassador to France, said that Macron's commitment had exacerbated antisemitic incidents in France.
+Macron added that he will not open an embassy in the State of Palestine until hostages held in Gaza are released and a truce is in place.

+On 28 August 2025, E3 members, France, Germany, and the United Kingdom, initiated the process to impose "snapback" UN sanctions against Iran, stating that despite upholding their own commitments, since 2019 Iran had "increasingly and deliberately ceased performing its JCPOA commitments", including "the accumulation of a highly enriched uranium stockpile which lacks any credible civilian justification and is unprecedented for a state without a nuclear weapons program".

+On 28 September 2025, UN sanctions were officially reimposed on Iran.

+On 29 January 2026, France supported listing Iran's IRGC as a terrorist organization in EU terrorism list.

+On 31 March 2026, it was announced that Israel was ceasing defense procurement from France, with Major General Amir Baram citing the policy as part of a broader effort to reduce cooperation with countries Israel assessed as having acted against it, and with the Jerusalem Post reporting that Macron's decision to bar United States military aircraft active in the 2026 Iran war from French airspace as “the straw that broke the camel's back".